SodiumZH/NFF-Girls/wiki/gameplay-en.md

 #### Sunhat

-Allowing undead mobs not to burn under sun without durability damage.
-Undead mobs wearing Sunhat will also performs normally under sun, instead of trying to avoid sun as the highest priority.
+Allowing sun-sensitive mobs not to burn under sun without durability damage.
+Sun-sensitive mobs wearing Sunhat will also performs normally under sun, instead of trying to avoid sun as the highest priority.

 It's other properties are identical to Leather Helmet.